ahmadbai23/Python---Data_Transformation/README.md

 After following the steps above, you should be able to successfully transform data from a CSV into a geodatabase.

-To practice, I will attach a dummy dataset with 100 rows, focusing on transforming the data in the "UNIQUE_ID" column.
+To practice, I will attach a dummy dataset (TESTING_DATA.csv) with 100 rows, focusing on transforming the data in the "UNIQUE_ID" column.

 Good luck with your endeavor!